This post may contain affiliate links. See our affiliate disclaimer here.

 RV Boondocking Websites and Apps

 Campendium, an online database of camping destinations, is one of the best apps for finding boondocking locations.
-Their website and app have information on tens of thousands of RV camping destinations, including everything from fancy RV parks to remote boondocking spots.
+Their site and their app have information on tens of thousands of RV camping destinations, including everything from fancy RV parks to remote boondocking spots.

 The app provides the address and GPS coordinates of each location and other basic information.
 Detailed reviews by other campers include photos and information on camping fees, cell service, regulations, camping limits and accessibility.